-“From the shelves of supermarkets to digital trolleys, modern-day shopping provides a great wealth of choice.
-But fake reviews and hidden fees can make those choices increasingly confusing and leaves customers unsure about what product is right for them.
-We’ll be listening to industry to ensure these new regulations work for businesses too and don’t generate unnecessary burdens, while at the same time providing a crucial safety net for consumers and their cash.”
+“Fromdigital trolleys, modern-day shopping of choice.
+But fake reviews and hidden fees can make those choices increasingly confusing and customers unsure about what product is right for them.
+We’ll to ensure these regulations work for businesses too and don’t generate unnecessary burdens, a crucial safety net for consumers and their cash.”

 The consultation will conclude within six weeks, emphasising balancing affordability and quality.
 The objective is to ensure fair, transparent, and efficient operations within the low-cost airline sector.
 The UK government remains dedicated to addressing concerns regarding affordable airline pricing, seeking to safeguard consumer rights and nurture a competitive marketplace.
 Both travelers and airlines will reap the benefits of these measures.